konveyor/konveyor.github.io/content/Move2Kube/Tutorials/usingCLI.md

 draft: false
 weight: 3
 ---
-In this tutorial we will see how we can transform a set of sample applications to run on Kubernetes.
-We will use the Move2Kube CLI tool to generate the Kubernetes YAMLs, Dockerfiles, and build scripts for each application.
-We will then build the container images and deploy them to a cluster.
+This tutorial shows how to transform a set of sample applications to run on Kubernetes using the Move2Kube CLI tool to generate the Kubernetes YAMLs, Dockerfiles, build scripts for each application, and then build the container images to deploy them to a cluster.

 ## Prerequisites

 1. Install the Move2Kube CLI tool.

-1. We will use [language-platforms](https://github.com/konveyor/move2kube-demos/raw/main/samples/language-platforms) sample.
-The `language-platforms` directory has a combination of multiple applications in different languages (Java, Go, Python, Ruby, etc.) which need to be containerized and deployed to Kubernetes.
+1. Use the[`language-platforms`](https://github.com/konveyor/move2kube-demos/raw/main/samples/language-platforms) sample directory which has a combination of multiple applications in different languages (Java, Go, Python, Ruby, etc.) that need to be containerized and deployed to Kubernetes.

 ## Using the CLI to perform a transformation